Chevening Scholarship: Participating countries

 The number of available scholarships varies from country to country.
 More than thirty scholarships are currently awarded to candidates from Nepal, India, Russia and China.
 Twenty or more are awarded to candidates from Egypt, South Korea, Indonesia, Bhutan, Pakistan, Mexico, Thailand and Brazil, with less than five core scholarships now available to candidates from Australia and Canada (US students are not eligible, but can apply for the Marshall Scholarships which are also funded by the Foreign and Commonwealth Office).

+In 2017–18, over 1,650 scholarships were awarded to students from more than 140 countries, allowing students from developing countries to access UK tertiary education institutions.
+In this way the Chevening scheme is similar to the US Fulbright Scholarships which bring students from 140 countries to the US and differs from the Rhodes Scholarship scheme which currently allows applications from approximately 18 countries.
+Winners of Chevening scholarships have received coverage in national and local newspapers.

+During the Chevening 40th anniversary in 2023, the programme said it had granted its scholarship to 1,500 Nigerians since 1983.

 The Chevening Scholarship is not available to non-indigenous Australian candidates.
-Chevening scholarship is considered one of the top scholarships for master's degree courses.
-The selection criteria of Chevening scholarship is a holistic process where applicants have to write strong motivational letters and show personal and academic achievements.

-The significance of the Chevening scholarship scheme rests on its large scopein 2017/18 1650 scholarships were awarded to students from more than 140 countries, allowing students from developing countries to access British tertiary education institutions, some of which are of a very high standard as determined by international rankings.
-In this way the Chevening scheme is more similar to the US Fulbright Scholarships which bring students from 140 countries to the US and differs from the Rhodes Scholarship scheme which currently allows applications from approximately 18 countries.
-Winners of Chevening scholarships often receive coverage in national and local newspapers.

 Selection criteria

-The selection criteria for Chevening Scholarship are aimed to identify "high-calibre graduates with the personal, intellectual and interpersonal qualities necessary for leadership."
+The selection criteria for Chevening Scholarship aim to identify "high-calibre graduates with the personal, intellectual and interpersonal qualities necessary for leadership".
 Specific selection criteria for Chevening Scholarships vary from country to country, and from year to year.
-In 2017/18, of 65,000 applicants, 1650 scholarships were awarded.
+In 2017/18, of 65,000 applicants, 1,650 scholarships were awarded.

 Applications are made online via a web portal between early August and early November of each year, except for some sponsored scholarships for which applicants apply via the co-sponsoring organisation.
-Applications for 2018/19 opened on 6 August 2018 and closed on 6 November 2018 at 5pm BST.
 Scholarship applicants must also apply directly to their preferred universities in the UK, usually for taught master's degree courses.
 Most scholarships include a living stipend, airfares and the full or partial cost of tuition fees.